Benedictteo05/OSA_notes/Operating Systems & Administration/L2 - Operating System Organization.md

 	- Memory-related instructions
 	- Processors mode-change instructions
 - Can reference all memory locations:
-	- System (or supervisor, kernel or protected)
+	- System (or supervisor, kernel or protected) space
+		- Refers to memory area used by the OS.
+	- User space
+		- Refers to memory area used by application processes.

 **User mode (for user programs)**
 - Can only execute a subset of instructions.
 - Can only reference a subset of memory locations.

+### Kernels
+- The part of the OS critical to correct operation (trusted software).
+- Implements the basic mechanisms that assure secure operation of entire OS.
+- Executes in supervisor mode.
+- The

 ### System Call
 A system call is a call to the OS through the Supervisor mode to do service for the application program.
 - In system call, the relevant function is activated via a **trap** instruction.